Skip to main content

 A Couple Rules

-• All PDFs must pass latest WCAG Accessibility standards before they are uploaded into Drupal.
+2. All PDFs must pass latest WCAG 2.1, Level AA Accessibility standards before they are uploaded into Drupal.
 That is your responsibility to ensure.
+Please read through our PDF Accessibility page.

-• All PDFs must be optimized for Web.
-They must be less than 10 MB in size to be uploaded into Drupal.
+3. All PDFs must be optimized for Web.
+They must be less than 10 MB in size or they will not successfully upload into Drupal.
 See this helpful video for guidance.

 On this page: